The Cathedral of Saint Paul

 On May 24, 2012, Father Adams was incardinated as a priest of the Diocese of Birmingham in Alabama.

 In July of 2012, he began his third assignment as Administrator of St. Stephen the Martyr Catholic Chapel, and was Campus Minister of UAB, Samford University, and Birmingham-Southern College.
 He was then transferred to his fourth assignment in November 2014 as the Pastor of Our Lady of the Shoals Catholic Church in Tuscumbia, Alabama.
-On February 18, 2022, he was transferred to the Cathedral of St. Paul in Birmingham to serve as Parochial Vicar (Associate Pastor).
+On February 18, 2022, he was transferred to the Cathedral of Saint Paul in Birmingham to serve as Parochial Vicar (Associate Pastor).
 Father Adams speaks English, Italian, and Spanish, and may be contacted at fatheradams@stpaulsbhm.org.